Toggle mobile menu visibility

 • where financial benefit from the defendant's criminality is clearly significant and realisable assets have already been identified.

-3.3 In special circumstances, e.g. in appropriate cases where the benefit calculated is significant but assets cannot be found, it may be prudent to pursue confiscation proceedings in order to obtain a 'nominal order' of say £1.
+3.3 In special circumstances, e.g. in appropriate cases where the benefit calculated is significant, but assets cannot be found, it may be prudent to pursue confiscation proceedings in order to obtain a 'nominal order' of say £1.
 POCA allows cases to be revisited in the future so where assets subsequently come to light then the 'available amount' may be re-calculated in terms of satisfying the order using the recently discovered assets.
 The use of nominal orders may also deter defendants from re offending.

 3.4 Powys County Council will seek to use the provisions of the Proceeds of Crime Act 2002 and seize cash of £1,000 and above if it is found whilst lawfully on premises, or whilst searching any person or vehicle.
 The seizure can only be carried out by Police officers and/or an accredited financial investigator.
 The appointed financial investigator will investigate the origins of any cash so seized with a view to requesting its forfeiture at the Magistrates' Court.